Primary frequency regulation in power grids with on-off loads: chattering, limit cycles and convergence to optimality: Hysteresis on controllable loads

 For the rest of the manuscript we define $\mathcal{D} = \sum_{j \in N} (\alpha_j + A_j)$.

 \begin{theorem} An equilibrium point $\zeta^*$ of \eqref{sys4} exists for any $p^L$ {if} $\omega^1_j - \omega^0_j \geq \overline{d}_j / \mathcal{D}$ holds for all $j \in N$. \end{theorem}

-Theorem \ref{eqbr_hyst_existence} provides a \ak{sufficient} {design} condition on the hysteretic dynamics which ensures that equilibria will exist for any load profile.
+Theorem \ref{eqbr_hyst_existence} provides a {sufficient} {design} condition on the hysteretic dynamics which ensures that equilibria will exist for any load profile.
 Potential lack of equilibria results in undesirable behaviors such as limit cycles.
-Stability-wise, the conditions for existence of equilibria can be seen as necessary conditions for convergence to a fixed point. {Furthermore, there exist configurations where it can be shown that the condition in Theorem \ref{eqbr_hyst_existence} is also necessary, e.g. when the hysteresis region in at least one load is non-overlapping with the respective hysteresis regions of all other loads.} The physical interpretation of Theorem \ref{eqbr_hyst_existence} is that the hysteresis region of each on-off load should be no smaller than the frequency deviation caused by its switch, which can be shown to be $\overline{d}_j / \mathcal{D}$.
+Stability-wise, the conditions for existence of equilibria can be seen as necessary conditions for convergence to a fixed point. {Furthermore, there exist configurations where it can be shown that the condition in Theorem \ref{eqbr_hyst_existence} is also necessary, e.g. when the hysteresis region in at least one load is non-overlapping with the respective hysteresis regions of all other loads.} The physical interpretation of Theorem \ref{eqbr_hyst_existence} is that the hysteresis region of each on-off load should be no smaller than the frequency deviation caused by its switch, which can be shown to be $\overline{d}_j / \mathcal{D}$. \ak{Note also that Theorem \ref{eqbr_hyst_existence} trivially holds when $\mathcal{D}$ is replaced by a known lower bound, which offers robustness to measurement uncertainty.}

-Below, we provide a definition of a hybrid time domain, hybrid solution and complete and maximal solutions for systems described by \eqref{sys4}.
+Below, we provide a definition of a hybrid time domain, hybrid solution and complete and maximal solutions for systems described by \eqref{sys4}. \ak{Note that we use the definition of a hybrid system from \cite[Dfn.
+2.2]{goebel2012hybrid}.}

 \begin{definition}{(\cite{goebel2012hybrid})} A subset of $\mathbb{R}_{\geq 0} \times \mathbb{N}_0$ is a hybrid time domain if it is a union of a finite or infinite sequence of intervals $[t_l, t_{l+1}] \times \{l\}$, with the last interval (if existent) possibly of the form $[t_l, t_{l+1}] \times \{l\}$, $[t_l, t_{l+1}) \times \{l\}$, or $[t_l, \infty) \times \{l\}$.
 Consider a function $\zeta(t,l): K \rightarrow \mathbb{R}^n$ defined on a hybrid time domain $K$ such that for every fixed $l \in \mathbb{N}$, $t\rightarrow \zeta(t,l)$ is locally absolutely continuous on the interval $T_l = \{t: (t,l) \in K\}$.
 The function $\zeta(t,l)$ is a solution to the hybrid system $\mathcal{H} = (C,f,D,g)$ if {$\zeta(0,0) \in {{C} \cup D}$}, and for all $l \in \mathbb{N}$ such that $T_l$ has non-empty interior (denoted by ${\rm int}T_l$)